Letâs imagine:

 Whatâs your point, grumpy old fart?

-Iâd like to challenge you to deliberately under-engineer a small web application and get it all the way out there to production, with a public URL that actual people can visit.
+Iâd like to challenge you to deliberately under-engineer a small web application.
+Get it all the way out there to production, with a public URL people can visit.
 It doesnât need to be anything sophisticated.
 Pick an application that you can build relatively quickly, this whole adventure should take a few hours, tops.

 If you donât like the ideas above, pick one of your own.
-Donât overthink it, just have some fun.
+Donât overthink it, just have some fun and get started.

 The rules of the under-engineering challenge are simple: